- Expect to spend between $250 and $1600 for a folding bike. If your bike budget is below $300, you should expect only single-speed folding bikes.

 This sleek folding bike sells out fast, so if you see it, grab it.
 Comparably priced at between $290 and $295 (there’s a color differential), the Speck isn’t your bells and whistles commuter bike, but it’s ideal for routes that include small hills, and aluminum construction makes it around 30-percent lighter than comparable steel and Chromoly competitors.

+The 20-inch Kenda Kwest commuter tires feature smooth, rounded tread and large water dispersion grooves.
 Measuring 10(W)- x 30(L)- x 22(H)-inches, this folding bike weighs only 22 pounds, so carrying it up the stairs shouldn’t be burdensome, even if you’re not fit.
 This is the quintessential “stripped down” folding bike at a price that doesn’t disappoint.

 This single-speed folding bike may not be the smartest fold-down on the market, but if you’ve only got $220 and need reliability for your commute, keep reading.

 At just 21.5-pounds, it’s the lightest in this review, so if the weight has been an issue for you in the past, this streamlined model should win your heart.

 Crafted of lightweight aluminum throughout, this bike is engineered to tackle flat surfaces, so if you need to make it over hills or rugged trails, the Urbana may not be your best choice.